k2view-academy/K2View-Academy/articles/25_environments/04_offline_deployment.md

 # Offline Environment Deployment

-Offline environment deployment is the ability to deploy an environment to server from the XML file.
+Offline environment deployment can be used to deploy an environment to a server from an XML file.

 Do the following:

-1. Connect to a server by using the Fabric Console.
+1. Connect to a server using the Fabric Console.

-2. Copy the **Environments.k2fabEnv.XML** file from the following location on Windows: **[Fabric Project's Directory]\\[Project Name]\Implementation\SharedObjects\Environments**.
+2. Copy the **Environments.k2fabEnv.XML** file from the following Windows location: **[Fabric Project's Directory]\\[Project Name]\Implementation\SharedObjects\Environments**.

 3. Deploy it using the following command: